snegastud/JavaScriptTheory/README.md

 **What is function?**

 >A function is a reusable block of code designed to perform a specific task.
 Instead of writing the same logic multiple times, we write it once inside a function and call it whenever needed.
-This improves code reusability, readability, and maintainability."
+This improves code reusability, readability, and maintainability. function is only run when its call. otherewise it doesn't run that function.

 **syntax**
 ```